• Skip to primary navigation

 Assembling the Spiced Prune Coffee Cake

-Step 2 layering Spiced Prune Puree Filling
+Step 2 is layering Spiced Prune Puree Filling on top of the first layer of coffee cake batter

 Step 4 adding crumble top to cake

-Step 5 bake Spiced Prune Coffee Cake
+Step 5 Spiced Prune Coffee Cake ready for the oven

-Step 5 – bake the Spiced Prune Coffee Cake!
+5 -Bake the Spiced Prune Coffee Cake!

-Step 6 cool Spiced Prune Coffee Cake
+Step 6 cool Spiced Prune Coffee Cake for 30 to 45 minutes

 This recipe is one you'll want around for a long weekend; a kind of cake you can enjoy for breakfast, dessert and everything in between.
 Making the Spiced Prune Coffee Cake recipe before family or friends arrive for the holidays is a solid pre-made breakfast move.
 Bake it, set it out, and let people snack on the coffee cake all morning until the main dinner event.
 An easy bake to feed a crowd.